Travelling from Medellin to Salento? Awesome, Salento was our favorite place in Colombia and you’ll love it!

 Armenia to Salento

-Once you have reached the Armenia bus terminal, proceed inside the Terminal and up two flights of stairs.
+Once you have reached the Armenia bus terminal, proceed inside the Terminal and up two flights of steps.
 Then continue straight in the same direction until you reach the end of the terminal.

-From there walk outside to where further buses are waiting.
-If in doubt – say ‘Salento’ & a local will point you in the correct direction.
-The bus costs 4,000 pesos ($1.30 USD) and takes around 1 hour.
+Step 2, walk outside to where further buses are waiting.
+If in doubt – say ‘Salento’ & a local will point you in the correct direction of the shuttle and driver.
+Even better, say ‘donde esta el bus a Salento‘ which means where is the bus to Salento?
+The bus price is 4,000 pesos ($1.30 USD) and takes around 1 hour.

 Where to stay in Salento?